limbernie/limbernie.github.io/_posts/2018-03-28-derpnstink-walkthrough.md

 ### HTML Source Code

 I manage to capture the first flag using `curl` and some `grep`-fu on the HTML source code.
+Easy.

 ```
 # curl -s 192.168.10.130 | grep -P 'href=|src=|<!?--' | sed -r 's/^\s+//'